Reformed Presbyterian Church of Scotland: The disruption of 1863

-Subsequently the Majority Synod of around 10,000 were largely absorbed in a union with the Free Church of over 300,000 whereas today's RP church is the continuing church of the Minority Synod.
+Subsequently the Majority Synod of around 10,000 were largely absorbed in the 1876 union with the Free Church of over 300,000 whereas today's RP church is the continuing church of the Minority Synod.

 The union of 1876

 In the May following — that of 1864 — an invitation came to the Majority Synod from the Joint Union Committee of the Free and United Presbyterian Churches, inviting it to take part in the negotiations which were then proceeding.
 This invitation was cordially accepted, A delegation, with Dr. Goold at its head, was appointed to confer with the other Churches, and in the meetings which were subsequently held, the Reformed Presbyterians took a notable part.

 The adjusting of the terms of incorporation did not turn out to be difficult.
 All parties concerned were found to be very much of one mind in regard to the Second Reformation, the Revolution Settlement, and the Headship of Christ; and on 25 May 1876 the union was consummated.
 Only one minister in the Reformed Presbyterian clergy refused to go along with his brethren, so that the amalgamation was about as complete (says Walker) as it was possible to be.
 Five congregations refused to go into the union.
 Of these four rejoined the Minority Synod from the Disruption of 1863.

 Since that time the Reformed Presbyterian Church in Scotland has continued from the Minority Synod.
-One hundred years after the Disruption of 1863 numbers had declined and there were down to 5 congregations and 5 ministers with membership in the 5 hundreds.
+One hundred years after the Disruption of 1863 numbers had declined and there were down to 5 congregations and 5 ministers with membership in the five hundreds.
 Numbers declined even more in the next few years.
 Today, there are still 5 congregations with some additional ministers coming in from outside the denomination; RP numbers increased when the Free Church changed its practise on psalm singing in worship.
 The denomination still maintains strong ties with the Reformed Presbyterian churches in Ireland and America.

+RP churches that joined the Free Church in 1876

+RP churches that formed, or joined, the Minority Synod

+The eight congregations of the Minority Synod of 1863 had grown to twelve by 1876.
+In 1903 there were ten.
+By 1963 there were only five (Greenock, Paisley, Penpont, Thurso and Edinburgh having closed or left), which five also remained in 1993: Stranraer, Wishaw, Loanhead, Airdrie and one other.
+Loanhead, Wishaw and the other subsequently closed, but a new church was started in Stornoway in 2011 following the Free Church's move away from exclusive psalmody, and new churches were planted in Edinburgh and Glasgow in 2012, restoring the total to five.